NBA to seek out teams for potential European league

 AI generated

-PARIS - The NBA and International Basketball Federation (FIBA) announced on Dec 22 they would begin prospecting teams and owners as part of their project of creating a pan-European men’s basketball league.
+PARIS – The National Basketball Association (NBA) and FIBA, the global governing body of basketball, announced on Dec 22 that they would begin prospecting for teams and owners as part of their project of creating a pan-European men’s basketball league

-The two bodies said in a statement they would “in January move forward in their joint exploration” of creating a new professional league in Europe by “engaging prospective teams and ownership groups in the process to join”.
+The two bodies said in a statement they would “move forward in their joint exploration” of creating a new professional league in Europe by “engaging prospective teams and ownership groups in the process to join” in January.

 “Our conversations with various stakeholders in Europe have reinforced our belief that an enormous opportunity exists around the creation of a new league on the continent,” NBA commissioner Adam Silver said.